The Background of the Threat

 Now, which of those great many attacks should we care about?

 Some attackers take a "spray and pray" approach — they download some attack software and unleash it against a wide range of IP addresses with all the options turned on.
 They're annoying and a little bit dangerous, but they aren't a seriously focused threat.
-They're analogous to people who randomly fire guns into the air (Afghan wedding attendees, Sudanese thugs, Detroit residents).
+They're analogous to people who randomly fire guns into the air (Afghan wedding attendees, Sudanese militants, Detroit residents).
 They're a little bit dangerous and we wish we could make them stop, but the damage they cause is almost by accident.
 Unfortunately, the nature of the Internet is that it is one enormous and rather dangerous neighborhood and we have no control over our neighbors' identities or actions.

 Much of the attackers' effort is wasted because their attacks are irrelevant.
 You're running a Unix server but they're irrelevantly trying to break into your non-existent MS-SQL service or send you Windows pop-up messages.